2022 Oregon Ducks football team

 The 2022 Oregon Ducks football team represented the University of Oregon during the 2022 NCAA Division I FBS football season.
 The team was led by first-year head coach Dan Lanning.
 The Ducks played their home games at Autzen Stadium in Eugene, Oregon, and competed as members of the Pac-12 Conference.
-The Ducks bid for the Pac 12 Championship would have been clinched if they won on November 26 against Oregon State or if Utah lost to Colorado (which required UCLA to beat California).
-However, Oregon lost the game, meaning they had to rely on Washington losing to Washington State to avoid a three-way tie between them, Washington (who beat Oregon), and Utah, as the tiebreaker for teams that had mutually beat each other favored Utah, which came to pass when Washington won later that night, allowing Utah to reach the Pac 12 championship.
+The Ducks' bid for a berth in the Pac-12 Championship Game would have been clinched if they won on November 26 against Oregon State.
+However, Oregon lost the game, meaning they fell into a three-way tie with Washington and Utah.
+Utah won the tiebreaker to advance to the Pac-12 championship.
+Oregon defeated North Carolina in the Holiday Bowl to finish 10–3 and ranked #15 by the Associated Press.